Unified Optimization of Source Weights and Transfer Quantities in Multi-Source Transfer Learning: An Asymptotic Framework: Experiments

 \subsection{Weight Visualization}

-To analyze the domain preference learned by \ourmethod{}, we visualize the coefficients $\alpha$ obtained from the quadratic optimization problem together with the base weights $w$ in Fig.~\ref{fig:heatmap_domain}, where each row corresponds to a target domain and each column corresponds to a source domain.
-The visualizations reveal clear and consistent patterns across both benchmarks.
-On DomainNet, when Art, Clipart, and Product are treated as target domains, the real-world domain consistently receives the largest $\alpha$ coefficients.
-A similar trend is observed on Office-Home for Art and Clipart targets.
-Overall, these results indicate that the quadratic optimization naturally allocates higher transfer coefficients to more transferable source domains, consistent with prior empirical observations in~\cite{liang2020we}.
+To analyze the domain preference learned by \ourmethod{}, we visualize the optimal coefficients $\alpha^*$ (as defined in~\eqref{eq_definition_optimal_alpha}) together with the base weights $w^*$(as defined in ~\eqref{eq_definition_optimal_weight}) in Fig.~\ref{fig:heatmap_domain}, where each row corresponds to a target domain and each column corresponds to a source domain.
+On DomainNet, when Clipart and Painting are treated as target domains, the Real domain receives the largest $\alpha^*$ and $w^*$ coefficients.
+In addition, the Quickdraw domain receives relatively small weights for any target domain.
+These observed domain correlations are consistent with previous findings reported in~\cite{peng2019moment_M3SDA}.
+In Office-Home, the Real-World domain obtains the highest $\alpha^*$ for Art, Clipart, and Product targets, which is consistent with previous empirical observations in~\cite{liang2020we}.
+Overall, these results suggest that the quadratic optimization naturally assigns larger transfer coefficients to empirically more transferable source domains.